sugarjig/sugarjig.github.io/_drafts/clean-architecture.md

 Service-level decoupling is expensive in development time and system resources

 Good architecture can start as a monolith, then grow to a set of independently deployable units, up to independent services.
 It can also allow for reversing back to a monolith.

+### Boundaries: Drawing Lines

+Draw lines between things that matter and things that don't.
+Business rules don't need to anything about the database schema or query language.
+"The IO is irrelevant."

+Treat the UI and database as plugins.
+Replacing one for another might not be trivial, but it could be practical if we start with the idea of them as plugins.

+Draw boundaries on the axis of change.
+Components on one side change at different rates and for different reasons.

+### Policy and Level

+Level: The distance from the inputs and outputs.

+The farther away from the inputs and outputs, the higher the level.
+Source code dependencies should be decoupled from data flow and coupled to level.